Air filter smells bad

 Replace the Filter

-If the filter is smelly, discolored, or clogged, it's time to replace it with a new one that matches your system's specifications.
+If the filter cannot be cleaned or is damaged, you'll need to replace it with a new one that matches your HVAC system.
+Be sure to install the new filter properly.

 Frequently Asked Questions